Brookfield, Connecticut: Fire Department and EMS

-The town of Brookfield has two volunteer fire companies in town staffing three stations, with the headquarters for the Brookfield Volunteer Fire Company being at 92 Pocono Rd, the Center Company at 6 Obtuse Hill Rd and the Brookfield Volunteer Fire Department Candlewood Company at 18 Bayview Dr. The department was founded in 1934, and is composed entirely of volunteers.
+The town of Brookfield has two volunteer fire companies in town staffing three stations, with the headquarters for the Brookfield Volunteer Fire Company being at 92 Pocono Road the Center Company at 6 Obtuse Hill Road and the Brookfield Volunteer Fire Department Candlewood Company at 18 Bayview Drive The department was founded in 1934, and is composed entirely of volunteers.

 Police Department

-The Brookfield Police Department Headquarters is located at 63 Silvermine Rd, adjacent to the Brookfield Municipal Center.
+The Brookfield Police Department Headquarters is located at 63 Silvermine Road adjacent to the Brookfield Municipal Center.
 The department was established on July 1, 1977, and as of 2017, consists of 34 full-time officers, 6 special officers and 12 full and part-time civilian personnel.
 The Department Command Staff consists of the chief of police, a major and a captain.
 There is a Patrol Division, a Detective Division, including a youth officer and two school resource officers, and part-time SCUBA Team, Accident Investigation Team, tactical response technicians with the Danbury Police Department, and part-time evidence technicians.
 Brookfield has plans to expand the current police headquarters, citing a growth in the population served, as well as the size of the police force.